monkey-projects/website/docs/content/pricing.md

 ## Commercial Use

 *MonkeyCI* is only **free for non-commercial use**.
-Should you want to use it for commercial purposes (e.g. to build non-free software), you are kindly asked to switch to a paying plan.
-You will **still receive the free 5.000 credits** per month, and you receive an **additional 2.000 credits per paying user**.
+Although we are **planning to add a commercial offering** in the near future, we are postponing this until we have worked out most of the kinks, since this is a very young product.